Preventing Mosquitoes in Your Yard

 Although following the advice to prevent mosquitoes will help reduce mosquito infestation, sometimes it’s not enough.
-Neighbors may not be as vigilant as you, or it may just be a particularly bad season.
-If you are struggling, it’s best to call an experienced professional to explore further options.
+Neighbors may not be as vigilant as you or it may just be a particularly bad season.
+If you are struggling, it’s best to call experienced professionals to explore further options.
 A professional will come to your house to evaluate your mosquito problem and present you with a solution tailored to your needs.

 Professional mosquito control can utilize one or multiple approaches that include:

 - applying a water-repellent, wax-based spray that clings to the vegetation and structures around your yard.
-Mosquitoes in your yard will be eradicated within 24 hours.
-This treatment lasts for about 30 days.
+Mosquitoes in your yard will be eliminated within 24 hours with treatments lasting about 30 days

-- Installing an automatic misting system that sprays pesticides once or twice a day from nozzles attached to fences or buildings.
+- Installing an automatic misting system that sprays pesticides one to two times a day from nozzles attached to fences or buildings

-- For special events, a professional can visit your yard 24-48 hours before an event to apply a spray that will keep your event mosquito-free
+- For special events, a professional can visit your yard 24-48 hours before an event to apply a repellant that will keep your event mosquito-free and your guests happy